clearclarencs/T-800/README.md

 # T-800
-**USE CAUTIOSLY** I accept no responsibility for any issues which may trigger quicktask for incorrect items
+**USE CAUTIOUSLY** I accept no responsibility for any issues which may trigger quicktask for incorrect items

 Discord bot which monitors monitors and auto sends bot quicktasks.